Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Source code repository system (e.g., issues, PR discussion)

-• Traditional media (newspapers, press releases, radio/tv, etc.)
+• Traditional media (newspapers, press releases, radio/TV, etc.)

 • Blogs/videos